CT Head/Brain - CAM 742HB

 • Known or suspected congenital abnormality with any acute, new, or fluctuating neurologic, motor, or mental status changes

-• Microcephaly in an infant/child < 18‡‡
+• Evaluation of microcephaly in an infant/child < 18 (46)

-• Prior treatment or planned treatment for congenital abnormality
+• Prior treatment OR treatment planned for congenital abnormality

-• Note: For evaluation of known or suspected hydrocephalus please see section on CSF abnormalities.
+Note: For evaluation of known or suspected hydrocephalus please see section on CSF abnormalities.

-Cerebral Spinal Fluid (CSF) Abnormalities
+Cerebrospinal Fluid Abnormalities

 • Evaluation of suspected hydrocephalus with any acute, new, or fluctuating neurologic, motor, or mental status changes